Society ＞ Together with Employees Occupational Health and Safety

-For fiscal 2017 and 2018, scope includes permanent employees, contract employees, and temporary employees.
+For fiscal 2018, scope includes permanent employees, contract employees, and temporary employees.
 Excluding certain bases, for permanent employees and contract employees, calculated as actual work hours; for temporary employees dispatched by personnel agencies, calculated as work hours per day x number of business days x number of employees.
 For certain bases, calculated as work hours per day x number of business days x number of employees + overtime hours.

-For fiscal 2019, scope includes permanent employees, contract employees (including some part-time employees), and temporary employees.
-For permanent employees and contract employees calculated as actual work hours; for temporary employees dispatched by personnel agencies, calculated as work hours per day x number of business days x number of temporary employees.
+Since fiscal 2019, scope has included permanent employees, contract employees (including some part-time employees), and temporary employees.
+For permanent employees and contract employees calculated as actual work hours; for temporary employees calculated as work hours per day x number of business days x number of employees.

 Chemical Substance Safety Management

-The key point is to evaluate potential risks from the perspectives of both “dangerous/hazardous” and “exposure of people/the environment” (risk evaluation of chemical substances).
-The “Chemical Substances Handling Guidelines” stipulate that risk management and reduction measures be implemented systematically from acquisition to storage, transport, use and disposal of chemical substances in all stages and we are taking steps to prevent accidents and disasters related to chemical substances.
-These guidelines also specify measures to prevent or mitigate environmental pollution, accidents, damage to health, fire and explosions caused by hazardous materials under the entry Environmental and Safety Risk Management.
-All employees at all worksites continue to spread and establish these as guidelines for their ongoing efforts in safety, health, and disaster prevention.
+Accordingly, potential risks are now evaluated in advance (risk evaluation of chemical substances) from the perspectives of both “dangerous and hazardous” and “exposure of people and the environment.”
+We are taking steps to prevent accidents and disasters related to chemical substances by systematically implementing risk management and mitigation measures from the acquisition of chemical substances to their storage, transport, use and disposal.
+The Chemical Substances Handling Guidelines also specify measures to prevent or mitigate environmental pollution, accidents, damage to health, fire and explosions caused by hazardous materials.
+All employees at all offices continue to spread and establish these as guidelines in their ongoing safety, health, and disaster prevention efforts.

 Safety and Accident Prevention

-The Group is working to prevent safety-related accidents at each worksite.
+The Group is working to prevent safety-related accidents at each office.
 After extracting and identifying risks, prioritizing them, and examining measures for their removal or reduction, they are reflected in the capital investment plan for the next fiscal year to improve unsafe facilities and equipment.

 Employee Health Management